Sun Wukong Dough Figurines from Quanzhou, Fujian, China

 The Origin of Sun Wukong’s Golden Headband

-The headband is first mentioned in chapter eight when three such “tightening fillets” are given to the Bodhisattva Guanyin by the Buddha in order to conquer any demons that she may come across while searching for a monk who will bring sutras back to China from India:
+The headband is first mentioned in chapter eight when three such “tightening fillets” are given to the Bodhisattva Guanyin by the Buddha in order to conquer any demons that she may come across while searching for a scripture pilgrim:

 “These treasures are called the tightening fillets, and though they are all alike, their uses are not the same.
 I have a separate spell for each of them: the Golden, the Constrictive, and the Prohibitive Spell.
 If you encounter on the way any monster who possesses great magic powers, you must persuade him to learn to be good and to follow the scripture pilgrim as his disciple.
 If he is disobedient, this fillet may be put on his head, and it will strike root the moment it comes into contact with the flesh.
 Recite the particular spell which belongs to the fillet and it will cause the head to swell and ache so painfully that he will think his brains are bursting.
 That will persuade him to come within our fold” (Wu & Yu, 2012, vol. 1, pp. 206-207).